JaladeAlan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Exercise 20: script that removes all letters c and C from input. exercise 21: script that reverses texts exercise 22: script that displays all users and their home directories, sorted by users
+Exercise 20: script that removes all letters c and C from input. exercise 21: script that reverses texts exercise 22: script that displays all users and their home directories, sorted by users exercise 23: command that finds all empty files and directories in the current directory and all sub-directories